atodorov/atodorov.github.com/content/_posts/2013-07-13-how-to-get-a-free-blackberry-z10.markdown

 No problem if you are a software developer!
 Over the years I've got several devices for free and I will tell you how I did it.

-{% blockquote %}
+> Find a hardware vendor that has
-Find a hardware vendor that has launched new products, is behind competitors in terms of software eco-system and present them with a great application which you will code on their device.
+> launched new products, is behind competitors in terms of software eco-system
-{% endblockquote %}
+> and present them with a great application which you will code on their device.

 <img src="/images/bbz10_tshirt.jpg" alt="BlackBerry Z10 T-Shirt" style="display:block;clear:both;" />